The Hands that Move the World

 After Conlon’s exile from Seren, Dralon had very little contact with his brother and was instead focused on leading the tribe.
 Like many tribes of Seren, the Emerald Marauders had frequent conflicts and wars with the other tribes until an enigmatic entity calling itself the Son of Caiphon emerged and began conquering the Seren.
 Despite being long estranged, Dralon went to Khorvaire to seek out Conlon’s help.

 Dralon was captured by Titan’s Aegis and kept in a cell in the Eclipse Keep.
 Conlon came to see him there, and once Dralon had explained himself, he was set free.
 Dralon returned to Seren with Conlon’s promise to come to the Emerald Marauders’ aid when he could do so.

 Rise of the Starborn

-Conlon ignored his promise to aid the Emerald Marauders for as long as possible until Dralon and Conlon’s adopted son, Morgue Conlonnar, were both captured by the Son of Caiphon.
+Conlon ignored his promise to aid the Emerald Marauders for as long as possible until Dralon, together with Conlon’s adopted son Morgue Conlonnar, were both captured by the Son of Caiphon.
 At this point, he went back to Seren and, with Herra Nelrannir and the Eclipse Collective, launched an attack on the Son in his tower.
 At the last moment, however, the Son of Caiphon — a powerful warlock who, like Conlon, gained his power from the stars — persuaded Conlon to join forces.
 Dralon and Morgue were set free by the Son of Caiphon, and Dralon was not heard from for some time.

 Conlon ended up returning to the mortal world, but eradicated Morgue Conlonnar in the process.
 Dralon, meanwhile, was destroyed, leaving behind nothing but his blade, which Conlon claimed.
 He then assumed control of Dralon’s barbarians.